Student-Athlete Bill of Rights

 Saint Xavier University student-athletes are expected to remain in good academic standing with the University.
 Each student-athlete must adhere to the rules and regulations of his/her individual sport.
 Student-athletes are expected to remain in good standing with all campus officials, including public safety, residential life staff, Dean of Students, etc.

-When you travel on the road as a member of a Saint Xavier University Athletic team you must represent the Athletic Department and the University in a professional manner.
+When you travel on the road as a member of a Saint Xavier University Athletics team you must represent the Athletics Department and the University in a professional manner.
 You are asked to conduct yourself according to the rules and regulations established by the coach of your particular sport.
 Prior to departure, you are responsible for informing your instructors that you will be absent.
 It is your responsibility to make arrangements to make up missed course work when you are traveling with the team.

 In this book you will see a pledge sheet for the NAIA "Champions of Character" initiative.
 We at Saint Xavier University have always stressed good sportsmanship.
 We are proud to be part of this program.

-The Saint Xavier University Athletic Department expects each student-athlete who uses the Internet and these sites to use extreme caution and good judgment.
+The Saint Xavier University Athletics Department expects each student-athlete who uses the Internet and these sites to use extreme caution and good judgment.
 Do not post inappropriate, demeaning, hurtful or derogatory statements/materials about coaches, teammates, faculty, staff, etc. and do not post photos that would reflect a negative image of the values and traditions associated with the University.

 Student-Athlete Housing Policy

-The Saint Xavier University Athletic Department is committed to the educational development of the student-athlete both on and off the playing field.
+The Saint Xavier University Athletics Department is committed to the educational development of the student-athlete both on and off the playing field.
 The coaching staff has developed a housing policy for all student-athletes, scholarship and non-scholarship, which will become effective August 1, 2006.

 Student-athletes residing in University housing are expected to follow all of the rules of Residence Life.